shashichander009/soa/techincal.md

 This means we have to break down our entire application into different components called services.
 These components will interact with each other using a standard communication protocol.

-For example, Our project can be divided into the following services.
+For example, our project can be divided into the following services.

 #### Log In/Sign-Up
 We can create an independent service for user Login and SignUp Management.
 It will be similar to Facebook or Google login service.